Nahki Wells: Bristol City

-Wells left Burnley and signed a three-and-a-half year contract with Bristol City on 30 January 2020, for an undisclosed fee.
+Wells left Burnley and signed a three-and-a-half-year contract with Bristol City on 30 January 2020, for an undisclosed fee.
 In February 2020 he won the January 2020 EFL Championship Player of the Month award, which was won for his performances with Queens Park Rangers.

+On 17 May 2025, the club said it was in contract negotiations with Wells.
+On 23 June 2025, it was confirmed that Wells would be leaving at the end of the month when his contract expired, with Wells saying he intended to stay in the Championship.

+Luton Town

+Despite stating he intended to remain in the Championship, Wells joined Luton Town, who had been relegated to League One at the end of the previous season, on 10 July 2025.
+He had been linked with a move back to previous club Bradford City, although this was later laughed off' by Bradford manager Graham Alexander.
+Wells missed the match against Bradford City on 16 August due to injury.

 International career

 Wells made his international debut for Bermuda in 2007.

 Wells also made four unofficial international appearances for Bermuda in the 2007 Island Games.

 In late August 2011, Wells was recalled by Bermuda, joining their squad for FIFA World Cup qualifying matches in early September 2011.
 Wells appeared in five 2014 FIFA World Cup qualifying matches for Bermuda, against Barbados, Guyana and Trinidad and Tobago.

 Wells was described as "one of Bermuda's most promising players, with an exceptionally bright future" in February 2012 by then Sports Minister Glenn Blakeney, and was honoured by Premier Craig Cannonier in June 2013.
 He has been described as the country's "star footballer".

 In May 2019, he was named to Bermuda's 40-man provisional squad for the 2019 Gold Cup.
 Later that month, he was named to the final 23-man squad.
 At the tournament, Wells scored twice, netting goals against Costa Rica in a 2–1 defeat, and against Nicaragua in a 2–0 victory.